-This term has been an exciting one for some of our college students as they have been a part of our first ever eSports team, set up by our FE Games Technology tutor Kyle Cherry. eSports is a form of competition using video games.
+Our college students have enjoyed being a part of our first ever eSports team, set up by our FE Games Technology tutor Kyle Cherry. eSports is a form of competition using video games.
 Most commonly, eSports takes the form of organised, multiplayer video game competitions, particularly between professional players.
 Our eSports team, Confetti Arrows, currently participate in the British eSports Championship, playing the popular multiplayer game Overwatch.

 So how did the first Confetti Esports team, Confetti Arrows, start?